Grant

 Grant is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Grant, as evaluated at the latest Census, comprised 96.2% houses and 3.8% other dwellings.
-In comparison, Non-Metro SA had 87.6% houses and 12.5% other dwellings.
-Home ownership in Grant was 44.9%, with mortgaged dwellings at 42.3% and rented dwellings at 12.8%.
-The median monthly mortgage repayment in Grant was $1,300, higher than Non-Metro SA's average of $1,083.
-Median weekly rent in Grant was recorded at $200, compared to Non-Metro SA's $205.
-Nationally, Grant's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+In Grant, as evaluated in the latest Census, 96.2% of dwellings were houses while 3.8% comprised semi-detached properties, apartments, and other types.
+This contrasts with Non-Metro SA's figures of 87.6% houses and 12.5% other dwellings.
+Home ownership in Grant stood at 44.9%, with mortgaged dwellings accounting for 42.3% and rented ones making up 12.8%.
+The median monthly mortgage repayment was $1,300, surpassing Non-Metro SA's average of $1,083.
+The median weekly rent in Grant was $200, slightly lower than Non-Metro SA's figure of $205.
+Nationally, Grant's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing